smalorni/max-woodfired-pizza/README.md

 To develop a functional website that can be viewed on a mobile or desktop device.
 Practice CSS more in depth including animation.

 ## Contributing
-Thank you to James Scott - Assisted with solving coding and technical issues.
+Thank you to James Scott who helped with solving coding issues.

 https://github.com/jsa-codes